 Welcome to the research guide provided for your forensic activities.
 The suggested databases are accessible from this page and from the Electronic Resources section of the library home page.
 Print resources are available in the PHC campus collection or by mail to distance learning members of the PHC community.
-You may check the location and availability of an item in the on-campus collection through the online catalog, Voyager, accessed through the library home page.
+You may check the location and the availability of an item in our collection through the online catalog, accessible from the library home page.

 Professional library assistance is available on campus, by phone at 540-441-8400, or by email at firstname.lastname@example.org.

 Your professor has recommended the following resources that are on one week reserve at the circulation desk:

 The following books are part of a series that will give you an overview or examples of stances on a controversial issue and may help you in selecting a debate topic.
 These provide an overview and are not sufficiently rigorous to entirely support your topic.
 You may find additional resources by checking the references listed within each book.

 Opposing Viewpoints series: Each book is its own controversial topic.
 PHC currently has 4 books in the series: Nationalism, Patriot Act, Illegal Immigration, and Environment.

 Taking Sides Reference Library: Each book covers a variety of topics within a broader topic, i.e. controversial political issues.
 The PHC collection currently contains seven different topics: religion, world politics, moral issues, American history, world history, political issues, social issues.

 Don't forget to search eBooks for more resources available immediately to read online or download if you are on the road!

 Heritage Foundation provides scholarly research on a variety of subjects, usually from a more conservative perspective.